 To get to Fontellina, you can arrive by foot which is about 600 stairs down or you can take a boat from the main port.
 I believe the boat costs a little money which can be added to your tab.
 I opted for the walk up and down.
 If you are not in good shape or don’t do well with heat, take the boat!

 Lunch is scheduled at the restaurant upon booking.
 For some reason, they didn’t have my booking time and they tried to make me go super early.
-I ended up squeezing in around 2 pm.
-I ordered a cocktail and olives from my seat and enjoyed the people watching.
+We ended up squeezing in around 2 pm.
+I ordered a cocktail and olives from my seat and enjoyed the people-watching.

 You can see rates for chairs, umbrellas, and more here.